 - Real-time vessel tracking – Uses satellite VMS and AIS technology to verify fishing locations and methods, providing concrete proof of sustainable practices

-- Automated compliance verification – Cross-references against 15+ regulatory and certification databases, including MSC CoC and ISSF PVR, ensuring authentic certifications
+- Automated compliance verification – Cross-references against 15+ regulatory and certification databases, including MSC CoC and ISSF PVR

 - Social compliance integration – Documents labor standards and social certifications, supporting fair trade and ethical sourcing claims